SMHFF Short Film Youth Competition

 Produce a short film (maximum length of 10min) on mental health & dementia and ignite change through your story.

-This competition will feature film production workshops with 2 film industry experts featuring idea generation, storyboarding and scriptwriting, and workshops with 5 mental health/dementia organisations to provide accurate and precise information about Singapore’s mental health landscape.
+This competition will feature workshops with film industry experts to provide film production and story generation knowledge; mental health/dementia organisations to provide accurate and precise information about Singapore’s mental health landscape.

-Your short film should feature at least one of the 5 areas: youth mental health, suicide & depression, caregivers, dementia and creative expressions.
+Your short film should feature at least one of the topics covered by the mental health/dementia organisations.

 The winning short film will be screened on the Opening Night of the Singapore Mental Health Film Festival 2020.